Drug & Alcohol Rehab in Stoke-on-Trent

 However, the best option is inpatient rehabilitation because of its high success rates.

-This rehabilitation treatment option is comprehensive as it includes detoxification, psychological counselling, holistic therapy, and aftercare planning.
+This rehabilitation treatment option is comprehensive as it includes detoxification, psychological counselling and aftercare planning.

 Inpatient rehab is more intensive and focused.